 This tour follows in Alfred Nobel footsteps.
-An authorized Oslo Guide will take you through the Nobel Peace Center, tell you more about the price and laureates and also visit the city hall where the Nobel Peace Prize is awarded every year.
+An authorized Oslo Guide will take you through the Nobel Peace Center, tell you more about the price and laureates and also visit the City hHall where the Nobel Peace Prize is awarded every year.

 Oslo, the green capital of 2019, is best discovered when active and outdoors.
 Explore all the places a bus cannot and see Oslo together with an experienced Oslo Guide on a bike.

-See the world’s best-preserved Viking ships and the city’s best beaches.
-A visit to the Viking Ship Museum as well as a stop at the Huk beach are included.
+See the polar vessel that has sailed farthest to the North and to the South and the city’s best beaches.
+A visit to the Fram Museum as well as a stop at the Huk beach are included.
 (Do not forget to bring your swim suit!)

 Over the last ten years, urban artists of international standing and local art enthusiast have turned the streets of Oslo into one of the city’s most interesting and vibrant art scenes.
 See Oslo’s urban areas with a local guide and see Oslo from a different angle.

-We are happy to help you with your ideal itinirary for exploring Oslo and ist surroundings.
+We are happy to help you with your ideal itinerary for exploring Oslo and its surroundings.

 All participants walk at their own risk and waive any liability claims against Oslo Guidebureau AS, its owner, employees, and tour guides for any loss, damage, injury etc. All participants are responsible for their own travel insurance.
 By purchasing the tour, you affirm that you have fully understood and agree to these Terms and Conditions, Waiver and Release of Liability.